haiku/website/content/blog/kallisti5/2018-11-27_haiku_r1beta1_in_vagrant.md

 tags = ["haiku", "software"]
 +++

 Over the last year, I have been slowly pushing patches upstream to Vagrant introducing native Haiku support.
 Vagrant is an open-source tool to build and maintain portable virtual development environments.
-Essentially, Vagrant lets you deploy and rapidly customize a Haiku virtual machine with programatic scripts.
+Essentially, Vagrant lets you deploy and rapidly customize a Haiku virtual machine with programmatic scripts.

 Since we now have a new stable release, I have prepared some [updated R1/beta1 images](https://app.vagrantup.com/haiku-os) to play with under an official Haiku, Inc. account.